-Built on a re-developed site in the heart of downtown Minneapolis, Target Field’s eight-acre site is the smallest and the most unique in Major League Baseball.
-Enclosed on four sides by an interstate, two rail lines, and a highway bridge, the ballpark actually covers a total of 10.5 acres; cleverly designed to extend over the surrounding roadways in order to gain additional acreage.
-So whether fans arrive by foot, bike, bus, car, light rail or commuter rail, the ballpark is one of the most accessible urban sports facilities in the United States where fans can enjoy superior sight lines from every seat and spectacular views of the Minneapolis skyline.
+Built on a redeveloped site in the heart of downtown Minneapolis, Target Field’s eight-acre site is the most compact in Major League Baseball.
+Surrounded on four sides by an interstate, two railroad lines, and a highway bridge, the ballpark was cleverly designed to extend over the roadways, expanding its footprint.
+Whether fans arrive by foot, bike, bus, car, light rail, or commuter rail, the ballpark is one of the most accessible urban sports facilities.

 Ballpark of the Year Award - Ballpark Digest, 2010